thakshaCS/Plant-Fairy/README.md

 #### Heuristic Evaluvation

-We categorized the finding from the heurstic evaluvation in what heuristics they violated and the severity of the issue.
+We categorized the findings from the heuristic evaluation in terms of what heuristics they violated and the severity of the issue.

 <p align="center">
 <img width="670" alt="Screenshot 2024-01-19 at 3 46 31 PM" src="https://github.com/thakshaCS/Plant-Fairy/assets/97854264/4d9fe32d-d787-4383-ba16-e4b3b77c3136">